tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ### Download sample dataset

-For the purposes of this demonstration, we will utilize the PostGIS-supplied data bundle You can learn more about the PostGIS tutorial [here](https://postgis.net/workshops/postgis-intro/) or download the data direcly from this [link](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip).
+For the purposes of this demonstration, we will utilize the PostGIS-supplied New York City data bundle.
+You can learn more about the PostGIS tutorial [here](https://postgis.net/workshops/postgis-intro/) or download the data direcly from this [link](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip).

 ## Setup